pumpitupdev/pumptools/doc/hook/nx2hook.md

 from the network you are trying to connect to placed in a directory.
 The path to the **directory** needs to be set in the hook configuration file by setting the key `patch.net_profile.cert_dir_path`, e.g.
 `patch.net_profile.cert_dir_path=./cert` if the files are placed next to the `piu` exec in the folder `cert`.

+### Do USB 3 ports also work?
+No guarantee but various tests have shown that they can work.
+If you are having issues when assigning the ports in the operator menu or detecting your USB thumb drive on the USB profile screen, try mapping different physical ports on your machine and also try USB 2 and 3 ports (the latter if available).